sinking-point/sendship/specification.md

 - Followers: User A can follow user B.
 - Feed: Then, B's posts appear on A's feed.
 - Likes: Users can like posts.
 Posts keep a set of people who liked them.
 - Shares: Users can share posts.
 When they share a post, it appears on their timeline, and on the feeds of their followers.
+Posts keep a list of links to shares.
+Shares are posts that contain a link to another post.
+They're intended audience is the sharer's followers.
 - Replies: Users can reply to posts.
 Posts keep a list of links to replies.
 Replies are posts that contain a link to the parent.
+Their intended audience is the author and readers of the parent post.
 - Direct messages: Users can send messages to each other privately.
 - Multimedia: Posts can contain images and videos.

+Note that a post can be both a share and a reply.

 ### Decentralisation